 Annual allocation review of new Final Demand Sites including those allocated based on no recorded data

-Subject to Paragraph 6.6, each September, each DNO/IDNO Party shall review the allocation of all Final Demand Sites allocated to a charging band in accordance with Paragraph 4.1(b)(ii), Paragraph 4.2(a)(iii), Paragraph 4.2(b)(ii) and Paragraph 4.2(b)(iii).
+Subject to Paragraph 6.6, each September, each DNO/IDNO Party shall review the allocation of all Final Demand Sites allocated to a charging band in accordance with Paragraph 4.1(b)(ii), Paragraph 4.2(a)(iii), Paragraph 4.2(b)(ii) and Paragraph 4.2(b)(iii) and Final Demand Sites that are Mixed Demand Sites in accordance with Paragraph 4.1A(b) and Paragraph 4.2(c)(ii).
 This is known as the “Annual Allocation Review” and may result in a Final Demand Site being reallocated from its current charging band (the “Old Charging Band”) to a new charging band (the “New Charging Band”).
 The Annual Allocation Review does not apply to Phased Capacity Sites.

 Without prejudice to Paragraph 6.1, once each Final Demand Site has been allocated in accordance with Paragraph 4, it will be subject to the Annual Allocation Review only once.